ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.setsessiontoken"></a>
 ## SetSessionToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the session token.
-It takes in several parameters including status, token, expiration time, client ID, and message ID.
-Upon successful execution, it triggers the [SessionTokenChanged](#event.SessionTokenChanged) event.
+It takes in a status, token, expiration time, client ID, and message ID as parameters.
+The session token is a crucial part of maintaining a secure connection between the client and the server.

+This method triggers the [SessionTokenChanged](#event.sessiontokenchanged)

 ### Parameters